 Teaching and Research prizes 2013

-For the twenty-fifth time, the 2013 teaching and research prizes will be presented to people who have performed exceptionally well in the field of teaching or research within our university.
+For the twenty-sixth time, the 2014 teaching and research prizes will be presented to people who have performed exceptionally well in the field of teaching or research within our university.
 We would now like to invite you to nominate candidates who, in your opinion, should be considered eligible to receive either the Teaching or the Research prize.

 To safeguard the exclusivity of these prizes, the number of prizes for each category is restricted to one.
 The prizes for both teaching and research, each having a monetary value of € 7,000, have been made available by the Trust Fund Association (Vereniging Trustfonds).
 The prize winner is free to decide how he or she wishes to spend the money.
 No changes have been made to the system since the prizes were last awarded.